puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 Known Issues
 -----

-As we discover them, this page will be updated with known issues in Puppet Enterprise 3.0 and earlier.
+As we discover them, this page will be updated with known issues in Puppet Enterprise 3.1 and earlier.
 Fixed issues will be removed from this list and noted above in the release notes.
 If you find new problems yourself, please file bugs in Puppet [here][puppetissues] and bugs specific to Puppet Enterprise [here][peissues].

-To find out which of these issues may affect you, run `/opt/puppet/bin/puppet --version`, the output of which will look something like `3.2.2 (Puppet Enterprise 3.0)`.
+To find out which of these issues may affect you, run `/opt/puppet/bin/puppet --version`, the output of which will look something like `3.2.2 (Puppet Enterprise 3.1)`.
 To upgrade to a newer version of Puppet Enterprise, see the [chapter on upgrading](./install_upgrading.html).

 [peissues]: http://projects.puppetlabs.com/projects/puppet-enterprise/issues
 [puppetissues]: http://projects.puppetlabs.com/projects/puppet/issues

-The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.
+The following issues affect the currently shipped version of PE and all prior releases through the 2.x.x series, unless otherwise stated.

+### `Puppet resource` Fails When `puppet.conf` is Modified to Make `puppet apply` Work with PuppetDB.

+In an effort to make `puppet apply` work with PuppetDB in masterless puppet scenarios, users may edit puppet.conf to make storeconfigs point to PuppetDB.
+This breaks `puppet resource`, causing it to fail with a Ruby error.
+For more information, see the [console & database troubleshooting page](./trouble_console-db.html), and for a workaround see the [PuppetDB documentation on connecting `puppet apply`](http://docs.puppetlabs.com/puppetdb/1.5/connect_puppet_apply.html).

 ### BEAST Attack Mitigation